grantwinney/blog/content/posts/learn/_csharp/csharp-null-conditional-and-null-coalescing-operators/index.md

 }
 ```

 That is just so long-winded and _boring._ We shouldn't have to type all that repetitive code out, and we don't.
-C# 6 gave us a couple new tools - the null-conditional and null-coalescing operators.
+C# 6 gave us a new tool - the null-conditional operator.

 > The code in this article is available on [GitHub](https://github.com/grantwinney/Surviving-WinForms/tree/master/ClarityConciseness/NullHandlingOperators), if you'd like to use it in your own projects or just follow along while you read.